-CONCOA offers a variety of devices to initiate a manual or automatic shut offfor use with 585 Series emergency shut off controllers.
-Emergency stop buttons may be installed at the source or the point of use to allow a user to immediately stop the flow of gases.
+CONCOA offers a variety of gas safety devices to initiate a manual or automatic shut-off for use with 585 Series emergency shut-off controllers.
+Emergency stop buttons installed at the source or the point-of-use allow a user to immediately stop the flow of gases.
 Flow switches automatically interrupt the supply if a break in the line occurs.
-Gas detectors at the point of use or source prevent hazardous levels of concentration by automatically initiating shut off.
+Gas detectors at the point-of-use or the source prevent hazardous concentration levels by automatically initiating shut-off.
 Loss of ventilation detectors ensure that hazardous gas flows only when unexpected leaks can be mitigated by proper exhaust.
-In most cases, the specific choice of monitoring equipment to actuate shut off relies on the gas service and application; contact CONCOA for more information.
+In most cases, the specific choice and configuration of gas safety devices to actuate shut-off relies on the gas service and application; contact CONCOA for more information.